 What is Collusion?

-Students are often unclear about what “collusion” is for the purposes of the ANU’s Academic Misconduct Rule.
+Students are often unclear about what “collusion” is.
 This may be because, in tutorials and lectures, students are encouraged to ask questions and to talk about their understanding of the concepts and issues at hand.
 They are also often encouraged to exchange ideas with fellow students in study groups.
-Confusion about the meaning of collusion may also be because the definition in the Academic Misconduct Rules is not a particularly clear one.
-That definition is in Rule 8:

 - For the purposes of this instrument, collusion means the involvement of more than one person in an instance of academic dishonesty.